Whispertown: History

 A native of Oregon who grew up in Los Angeles, Nagler worked as a child actor, appearing on the TV series Punky Brewster and The Fresh Prince of Bel-Air, as well as in the film American Pie 2 (2001) as the band camp friend of Michelle Flaherty (played by Alyson Hannigan).

 Nagler met and befriended fellow former child actor Blake Sennett in the mid-1990s.
-Soon after, Sennet and Jenny Lewis formed the band Rilo Kiley in 1998, and Nagler also began writing songs and singing.
+Soon after, Sennett and Jenny Lewis formed the band Rilo Kiley in 1998, and Nagler also began writing songs and singing.
 In 2004, Nagler performed her songs before a live audience (with help from friend Tod Adrian Wisenbaker) as the opening act for the Elected, Sennett's side project from Rilo Kiley.
 Nagler credits Sennett and Lewis for giving her the support to record and perform her own songs.

 In 2005, Nagler and Wisenbaker named their group Whispertown 2000 and asked Vanesa Corbala and Colt Maloney to join.
 During the fall 2006 tour, Casey Wisenbaker (Tod's brother) also joined the band.
 Their debut album, Livin' in a Dream, was released in 2006.
 It was produced by Sennett and Jimmy Tamborello (of Dntel and the Postal Service).
 Additional performers included Sennett, Jenny Lewis and Johnathan Rice.
 Maloney parted ways with the band in 2007.

 Nagler co-wrote Rilo Kiley's "Dreamworld", from their fourth and final full-length album, Under the Blacklight (2007).
 "Dreamworld" was included in Rolling Stone magazine's list of "16 Best Fleetwood Mac Songs (Not by Fleetwood Mac)" and was also listed in the KROQ Top 106.7 Countdown of 2007.

 On October 21, 2008, the band released their second full-length album, Swim, on Acony Records.
 Along with this new release, the official name of the band changed to the Whispertown 2000 (with definite article "the" included).
 Additional performers included Lewis, Gillian Welch and David Rawlings.
 Nagler co-wrote "Sweet Tooth" from Rawlings' 2009 album A Friend of a Friend.